autopi-io/documentation/docs/guides/4g_internet_setup_troubleshooting.md

 ### Discussion

-If you'd like to discuss this topic with us or other fellow community memebers, you can to do on our community page dedicated for this guide:
+If you'd like to discuss this topic with us or other fellow community memebers, you can do so on our community page dedicated for this guide:
 [4G internet setup troubleshooting](https://community.autopi.io/t/4g-internet-setup-troubleshooting/235)